mpv-player/mpv/DOCS/interface-changes.rst

 Also see compatibility.rst.

-This document lists changes to them.
-New options/commands/etc. are not always listed.
+Prior to 0.40.0, only changes had to be listed here and not necessarily new additions.
+After 0.40.0, all changes and additions to options/commands/etc are listed here.

 **Never** write to this file directly except when making releases.
 New changes are added in the interface-changes directory instead.
 See contribute.md for more